jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 You can see the dependencies the httpd service needs and will only start if the targets listed in \[Unit\] under *After* have started--which makes sense.
 The command ```sudo systemctl show --property "Wants" httpd.service``` will show only the property from the unit file that you identify with __--property__.
 The *ExecStart* and *ExecReload* are called when you start and restart the service--which point to the absolute path to the Apache2 binary.
 The final value is when the service is installed it has a dependency of being in a mutil-user target--it obviously be used on a single user system.

+#### hostnamectl and timedatectl

+One of the components of systemd is hostnamectl which is designed to give you an easy interface into controlling the information relating to your systems hostname.
+Running the command ```man hostnamectl``` shows you what can be done.

+> **Exercise:** Use the hostnamectl command to change your systems hostname to itmo-556 (or your class name).
+Now close your shell and reopen it--what do you see?

+The ```timedatectl``` is used for setting timezone and to activate ntp (network time protocol) synchronization.
+This part of systemd superceeds previous commands that ran to handle the clock.

+> **Exercise:** Using the man command for timedatectl can you enable ntp synchronization?
+Can you change the timezone to ETC?

 #### systemd-analyze

 Systemd was designed to bring modern OS principles to desktop and server Linux.
 That includes a tool called ```systemd-analyze``` which breaks down the time it took for all services, modules, and parts of the kernel to finish loading.
 To further debug these numbers use, ```systemd-analyze blame```.
 This will print out individually which services/targets/units/mounts are taking the most time to load and allow you to investigate or disable those elements.
 You can even use the builtin *plotting* feature of systemd-analyze, by typing, ``` systemd-analyze plot > plot.svg``` and then typing ```eog plot.svg``` to create a visual time based graph of your plot.
 There are additional commands under systemd-analyze, ```critical-chain``` will print specific load time for dependent services of the service you provide, ```systemd-analyze critical-chain httpd.service```.
 These tools and options available in the man page, are used to determine system boot-up performance statistics.